-CPC Proposal F: Housing Coordinator Salary
+CPC Proposal F: Housing Coordinator Salary \$49,509

 Summary: The Town established the position of Housing Coordinator in 2009.
 Since that time, the Community Preservation Administrative Account has paid the salary of this position.
-Last year, the Community Preservation Committee approved the increase of the positon to 25 hours and requested that it become an annual funding item to be approved by Town Meeting, with the funding to come from the Community Housing Reserve.
-Town Meeting approved this
+Last year, the Community Preservation Committee approved the increase of the position to 25 hours and requested that it become an annual funding item to be approved by Town Meeting, with the funding to come from the Community Housing Reserve.
+Town Meeting approved this last year.
+This will be the second year that this position will be funded in this manner.

-Board of Selectmen: Recommended Unanimously

-Finance Committee: Recommended Unanimously Community Preservation Committee: Recommended Unanimously
+Board of Selectmen: Recommended Unanimously Finance Committee: Recommended Unanimously